Grieverheart/v30mz/README.md

 # Progress

-Currently stuck at DS1: instruction 0x26 of bootrom.
+Currently stuck at 'CALL far-proc' instruction 0x9A of bootrom.

 # TODO

-* Memory read request don't always work properly.
-See e.g. instruction 0x8A at 0x67.
-Investigate.
+* Implement CALL.
 * Implement more block manipulation instructions.
 * Set alu flags in PSW?
 * Handle 's' sign extension specification opcode bit in 'ALU r/m, imm' alu instructions.
 Note: imm8 is sign-extended to 16-bit.
 Also not sure if the 'W' bit is 1 or 0 in this case, but it could be tricky handling the sizing correctly.